ctm/mb2-doc/src/series/2024/wsop-style.md

 ### All are welcome

 All events in this series are open to the public.
-Spread the word.
+Please spread the word.

 ## The Tournaments

-The tournament for July 5th has not yet been chosen.
-The others have, and are now available on mb2 at [craftpoker.com](https://craftpoker.com).
-However, eleven of the fifty structures for WSOPS 2024 are the exact same as we used in WSOPS 2023.
-In the following table, each structure that is being reused is identified by a footnote.
+Each day, other than July 5th (see below), has a tournament whose rounds are derived from a structure that is being played in Las Vegas on that day.

+All of the WSOP-Style 2024 tournaments are currently available on craftpoker.com.
+Most can be found with the `"WSOP 2024"-style` prefix, the exceptions are noted with footnotes.

 |Date|Event (and link to Event Structure Sheet)|Winner|
 |--|--|-|